MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Cluster-Sets.md

 - Manage entire Failover Cluster lifecycle including onboarding and retiring clusters, without impacting tenant virtual machine availability, via fluidly migrating virtual machines across this large fabric
 - Easily change the compute-to-storage ratio in your hyper-converged I
 - Benefit from [Azure-like Fault Domains and Availability sets](htttps://docs.microsoft.com/azure/virtual-machines/windows/manage-availability) across clusters in initial virtual machine placement and subsequent virtual machine migration
 - Mix-and-match different generations of CPU hardware into the same cluster set fabric, even while keeping individual fault domains homogeneous for maximum efficiency.
-Please note that the recommendation of same hardware is still present within each individual cluster as well as the entire cluster set.
+Please note that the recommendation of the same hardware is still present within each individual cluster as well as the entire cluster set.

-From a high level view, this is what cluster sets can look like.
+From a high-level view, this is what cluster sets can look like.

 ![Cluster sets solution View](media/Cluster-sets-Overview/Cluster-sets-solution-View.png)